BOM Planning :Different Levels of Production

 Unfortunately, these same rules work in reverse.
 If you need parts quickly, the price will go up and if you need just a few parts, that will also cost you.
 Some builds may not give you a choice and if you need to turn just a couple of boards quickly, you are going to pay more.
 The key here is that you need to plan ahead for these factors so that you aren’t surprised.

-Plan ahead for the components that you need so that to avoid cost and availability surprises
+Plan ahead for the components that you need to avoid cost and availability surprises

 Pricing, availability, and quantities are all imported factors when deciding on which components to select for your circuit board, but there are other factors to consider as well.
 For instance, part capabilities and performance are also important.
 Will the part perform as you need it to, or should you look for an alternate part?
 If you do, then how will that change your expected costs, availability, and quantities?